 Episode 3 of ‘Bubbleproof’ sets out to disrupt venture

-The women of DFJ push back on claims that “predatory behavior” is rampant
+The women of DFJ push back on claims that ‘predatory behavior’ is rampant

-Silicon Valley doings are easy to make fun of, which is what the mockumentary web series, Bubbleproof, is trying to do.
+Silicon Valley doings are easy to make fun of, which is what the mockumentary web series Bubbleproof is trying to do.
 The series follows Michael Fertik and David Cowan (who are also the series writers) in their pursuit of a new venture.

 Episode three, “Gurus Just Want to Have Funds,” begins with Cowan lost and alone without Fertik who, as you know if you watched episode 2, suddenly quit the startup life.
 But what, asks a television newscaster, would Fertik do if he received a no-strings-attached blank check to return to “technology and innovation.”